-Ever since its establishment in 2006, Commercetools has been the eCommerce solution for many big names to build their great reputation.
-In addition to Commertools, these brands have been considerably up-to-date when they adopted the new method of marketing – omnichannel – to further boost their companies’ presence worldwide.
-In this article, we will take a look at some of the Commercetools brands, including the most famous ones adopting this platform.
+Since its establishment in 2006, Commercetools has been the e-commerce solution for many big names to build their great reputation.
+In addition to Commertools, these brands have been considerably up-to-date when they adopted the new marketing method – omnichannel – to boost their companies’ presence further worldwide.
+In this article, we will look at some of the Commercetools brands, including the most famous ones adopting this platform.

-Audi is among the Commercetools brands that are famous for its luxury vehicles with trendy and modern designs.
+Audi is among the Commercetools brands famous for its luxury vehicles with trendy and modern designs.
 In 2018 alone, the company delivered more than 1.8 million cars with A3, A4, and Q5 are the three most popular models.
-Despite the pandemic and the economic crisis, the company is named the world’s most valuable brand in 2020 with its net worth of $13.8 billion.
+Despite the pandemic and the economic crisis, the company is named the world’s most valuable brand in 2020 with a net worth of $13.8 billion.

 In 2020 especially, to deal with the pandemic where customers cannot interact directly with dealerships to purchase their desired car, Audi has put a heavy emphasis on omnichannel by launching an online reservation tool that allows customers to access their new car purchase.

-According to Nikki Warburton, Chief Marketing Officer at Audi Australia, despite the pandemic, many of the customers were ready to buy an Audi but the lockdown had prevented them from venturing into a dealership to experience the cars hands-on.
+According to Nikki Warburton, Chief Marketing Officer at Audi Australia, despite the pandemic, many of the customers were ready to buy an Audi.
+Still, the lockdown had prevented them from venturing into a dealership to experience the cars hands-on.
 Therefore, the online reservation platform enables customers to pick the models, colors, engines, and many other features they want for their Audi car.
-Furthermore, the app shows customers the inventory status to let them know what is available and whatnot.
+Furthermore, the app shows customers the inventory status to let them know what is available.

 EXPRESS is an American fashion retailer that targets specifically young men and women.
 This Commercetools brand has its headquarters in Columbus, Ohio with more than 16,000 employees working here.